I take on the Independence period using three different games, in historical order.

 Play is by turns.
 In each turn, the Arab units are drawn an placed into one of three fronts.
 It is the “chrome” that makes this game far more interesting that it’s simple mechanic, and with unit placement that chrome starts to become evident.
 Placement is determined by unit nationality.
 The Syrian and Lebanese units are placed into the Northern Front, near Galilee.
 Jordanian, Iraqi, and Palestinian forces are deployed to the Central Front, in the vicinity of Jerusalem.
 Egyptian, Saudi, and Moslem Brotherhood forces deploy on the Southern Front (the Negev).
 Some generic forces, such as armor, artillery, or air, are deployed to a random front.

 Finally, Israeli units are drawn which are freely placed.
-In addition, one or more units (depending on several factors) are moved between fronts.
+In addition, one or more units already in play (depending on several factors) are moved between fronts.
 Again, the historical connection to this simple mechanic is notable.
 Israel fought with, essentially, the advantage of interior lines.
 Essentially beset on all sides, they were able to redeploy forces between major areas of operation during the war to gain a local advantage.
 Their enemy, by contrast, were independent nationalities, meaning cooperation between fronts was greatly reduced (if not impossible).

-Again, combat, once all units are place, consists of totally all forces (each unit type has a single force number) for each front, and comparing.
-The side with the highest value wins, and removes one enemy unit (at random) and gains one increment of territory.
+Again, combat, once all units are place, consists of totalling all forces (each unit type has a single force number) for each front, and comparing.
+The side with the highest value wins and removes one enemy unit (at random) and then gains one increment of territory.
 Each front has six territorial steps.
 The Israeli player loses by losing all six steps in any of the three fronts.
 He wins by winning battles on all three fronts two turns in a row, or by simply holding out until the Arab unit “deck” is depleted.

 I’ve played through a number of games, and the design seems pretty well balanced.
 It feels like there is a slight advantage to the Arab player (perhaps necessary to keep a solitaire game interesting), but games do go either way.
 I strongly suspect the design was borrowed and modified from another game, perhaps an ancients or medieval tactical game.
 There are references in the rules to “flanks,” as well as unit attributes not used within the game.
 I haven’t tried to search to find the “parent” rules, but I’d gamble on them being out there.
 Assuming I’m right, this probably accounts for a play balance that seems just about right.